DuncanWalter/silhouette-core/README.md

 If you want to make plugins for Silhouette, go for it!
 The more the merrier.

-I advise waiting to contribute to `silhouette-core` until the features stabilize; it's still changing frequently.
+I advise waiting to contribute to `silhouette-core` until the features stabilize; it's still changing frequently right now.

 Special thanks to Mark Erikson for critiquing and inspiring aspects of Silhouette.